ppy/osu-wiki/wiki/Help_centre/Tournament_bans/en.md

 ## Can I appeal a tournament ban? {id=appeal}

-Temporary tournament bans as applied via standard appeal terms or for other reasons cannot be appealed.
+Temporary tournament bans as applied via standard appeal terms or other means cannot be appealed.

 Indefinite tournament bans may be appealed after at least **two years** (24 months) have elapsed since they were first applied.
 Users contesting an indefinite tournament ban will be expected to have demonstrated positive involvement in the broader osu! community, in tournaments or otherwise, and have a spotless behavioural record during this timeframe.
 In the event of a failed appeal, a user must wait at least **one year** (12 months) from the date of their last appeal before appealing again.